 You hear your heating system start up and you’re anticipating a comfortable blast of warm air, but instead all you feel is cool air blowing.
 That’s no good in the freezing weather!

 There are a few reasons why your heating equipment could be putting off cold air.
-Aramendia Plumbing, Heating and Air, A Service Experts Company is here with a few of them to help you find the problem.
+Aramendia Plumbing, Heating and Air is here with a few of them to help you find the problem.

 It might sound silly, but the thermostat is the first place you should check.
 It’s the first place any heating system technician will check, too.
 Confirm the system is set to “auto and not “on.”
 If the thermostat is set to “on” then your heating system will blow continuously, even when it isn’t heating the air being released, thus putting off cold air.
 Flipping it to “auto” will make sure the heating system only blows when it’s really heating the air to keep your home warm and cozy.